Looking for quick ways to make money online? Look no further - here are 17 easy ways to earn some extra cash from your computer.

 3. Sell your trash for cash

 You can de-clutter your home while boosting your bank balance by recycling all sorts of things online for cash.
-For instance, you can earn over £100 by recycling your old smartphone at Mobile Phone Xchange (though don’t expect more than a few quid for your old Nokia 3120!).
+For instance, you can earn up to £200 by recycling your old smartphone with O2 Recycle (open to phones from all networks).

 For more ideas on things you can sell – everything from CDs to ink cartridges – see our article 7 things you can recycle for cash.